-A.6 For each rational function f of a complex variable given below, find the poles and zeros of f and their orders.
-Also, plot the poles and zeros of f in the complex plane.
+- A.12 Use the Cauchy-Riemann equations to show that the function $f(z) = e^{az}$ is analytic for all z, where a is a real constant and z is complex. - A.13 For each rational function f of a complex variable given below, find the (finite) poles and zeros of f and their orders.
+Also, plot these poles and zeros in the complex plane.